montoyaobeso/url-shortener/README.md

 docker compose up --build --force-recreate
 ```

-See the API documentation in the [Swagger](http://me.li/docs) docs site.
+See the API documentation in the [Swagger](http://me.li/docs) docs site or use the file `postman_collection.json` to import the Postman collection and test the API out.

 Useful links (dockerized apps):
 - [Grafana](http://localhost:3000)
 - [Jaeger UI](http://localhost:16686)
 - [Prometheus](http://localhost:9090)